 As noted earlier, rising concentration and markups are not necessarily the result of lax antitrust enforcement.
 As Autor et al. note, “If globalization or technological changes push sales toward the most productive firms in each industry, product market concentration will rise as industries be- come increasingly dominated by superstar firms, which have high markups and a low labor share of value added.”
 While the ultimate origin of this increased markup is far from settled, there is increasing evidence that lax antitrust enforcement is at least partially to blame.
 For example, Wollman finds that half of all proposed facility acquisitions in the dialysis market were not reported to the antitrust authorities, since they were part of mergers that fell short of the reduced size thresholds set forth in the 2001 Hart-Scott-Rodino Antitrust Improvements (HSR) Act.
 These unchallenged mergers led to higher prices and reduced availability of dialysis facilities, which caused 3.1 percentage point higher hospitalization rates and 1.6-2.0 percentage point lower survival rates in those markets.
 Alviarez et al. show that forcing divestitures in beer markets where antitrust authorities did not intervene would have reduced the beer price index by 14–30%.
 Cunningham et al. find in conservative estimates that between 5.3%-7.4% of acquisitions in pharma markets are “killer acquisitions” to prevent future competition, and these disproportionately occur just below merger notification thresholds.
 Finally, Blonigen and Pierce study the effect of mergers on markups by using plant-level data from the U.S. Census Bureau of Manufacturing over the 1997 to 2007 period.
 They find that markups increase between 15 percent to over 50 percent in acquired plants relative to non-acquired plants.

 In summary: US antitrust enforcement has surely declined over the past decades, both in absolute terms and relative to the economy.
-While debate remains over whether the decline has helped or hurt the economy, there is growing consensus that this transformation had important distributional consequences.
+While debate remains over whether the decline has helped or hurt the economy, there is a growing consensus that this transformation had important distributional consequences.
 Increases in concentration have been associated with increases in profits and stock market value and reductions in the labor share.
 These distributional consequences are worrisome, as most American workers make no more today than they did forty years ago.
-This increasingly solid connection between weaker antitrust enforcement, higher investor profits, wage stagnation and its negative consequences for workers and consumers mean that this was not a welfare-neutral, Pareto improving technical decision.
+This increasingly solid connection between weaker antitrust enforcement, higher investor profits, wage stagnation and its negative consequences for workers and consumers means that this was not a welfare-neutral, Pareto improving technical decision.
 It was a political decision with potentially important distributive consequences, which in a democracy must be made under public scrutiny and in a democratically accountable manner.

 Part II.
 A theory of regulatory change: direct capture, epistemological capture, and the Chomsky Effect